 After draining or restarting the spa

 If you change the water or if your spa has been off for a while, it is possible that biofilm has developed in the piping.
-It is therefore necessary to start with a cleaning using the Spa System Flush or the Ahh Some.
-The instructions for use of these products are given on the corresponding pages.
+It is therefore necessary to start with a cleaning using the Ahh Some.
+The instructions for use of this product are given on the corresponding page.